Student Application Information

 A few important things to note:

-- Early application is encouraged; however, we accept applications after the suggested deadline of April 1st.
+- Early application is encouraged for maximum consideration for both admission and merit-based scholarships; however, we accept applications after the suggested deadline of April 1st.
 The June and February LSATs may be used for an admission decision in the same year.

-- Northern Illinois University is an equal opportunity/affirmative action institution and does not discriminate ont he basis of race, color, religion, sex, age, marital status, national origin, disability, status based on the Victims' Economic Security and Safety Act (VESSA), or status as a disabled or Vietnam-era veteran.
+Northern Illinois University is an equal opportunity/affirmative action institution and does not discriminate on the basis of race, color, religion, sex, gender expression, gender identity, age, marital status, national origin, disability, status based on the Victims' Economic Security and Safety Act (VESSA), or status as a disabled or Vietnam-era veteran.
 Further, the Constitution and Bylaws of Northern Illinois University provides for equal treatment regardless of political views or affiliation and regardless of sexual orientation.
-Inquiries concerning application of Title IX, Section 504, and other statutes and regulations may be referred to the Affirmative Action and Diversity Resources Center, 1515 W. Lincoln Highway, DeKalb, IL 60115, telephone 815-753-1118.
+Inquiries concerning application of Title IX, Section 504, and other statutes and regulations may be referred to Affirmative Action and Equity Compliance, 1515 W. Lincoln Highway, DeKalb, IL 60115, telephone 815-753-1118.
 The College of Law believes that a diverse collegial environment best serves its educational and professional goals, and thus particularly encourages applications from members of traditionally underrepresented groups.